rage/java-programming/data/part-8/3-similarity-of-objects.md

 Mikäli haluamme, että omien luokkiemme vertailu onnistuu `equals`-metodilla, tulee metodi määritellä luokkaan.
 Luotava metodi saa parametrina `Object`-tyyppisen viitteen, joka voi olla mikä tahansa olio.
 Vertailussa tarkastellaan ensin viitettä.
 Tätä seuraa parametrin olion tyypin tarkastelu `instanceof`-operaatiolla -- mikäli olion tyyppi ei vastaa luokkamme tyyppiä, olio ei voi olla sama.
 Tämän jälkeen oliosta luodaan luokkamme tyyppinen versio, jonka jälkeen oliomuuttujia verrataan toisiinsa. -->

-The internal structure of the book objects (i.e., the values of their instance variables ) in the previous example is the same, but only the first comparison prints "`The books were the same "`.
+The internal structure of the book objects (i.e., the values of their instance variables) in the previous example is the same, but only the first comparison prints "`The books were the same"`.
 This is because the references are the same in the first case, i.e., the object is compared to itself.
 The second comparison is about two different entities, even though the variables have the same values.

 For strings, `equals` works as expected in that it declares two strings _identical in content_ to be 'equal' even if they are two separate objects.
 The String class has replaced the default `equals` with its own implementation.